damianroiz/11ty-blog/src/blog/2021-05-15-my-second-article.md

 ### Follow A Night Ritual

 Prepare yourself to sleep at the same time every day.
-Putting on your sleeping clothes, like pyjamas (or in my case, just underwear and a t-shirt with a stain of olive oil) and following other nightime routines like brushing your teeth (and I hope you do) and getting your glass of water .
+Putting on your sleeping clothes, like pyjamas (or in my case, just underwear and a t-shirt with a stain of olive oil) and following other nighttime routines like brushing your teeth (and I hope you do) and getting your glass of water .
 Also, stopping any task that requires high levels of concentration like for example studying.
 Keeping these habits at night, work perfectly for triggering the signal in your brain that tells it is time to shut down soon.

 ### Avoid Stimulants